Quickstart

 'sim_func': sim_func, # Our sample sim from above

-'search': LatinHypercube, # Use a LH search
+'search': LatinHypercube, # Use a LHS search

 'surrogate': GaussRBF, # Use a Gaussian RBF surrogate